n0tybynature/n0tybynature/README.md

-### Hi there 👋
+### HI THERE 👋 WELCOME TO MY PAGE 😄

 🔭 I’m currently working on ...
 Human Right First Asylum, A project that serves to help people looking for asylum.
 #
 🌱 I’m currently learning ...
 Ruby.
+#
 💬 Ask me about ...
-Big Fan of Basketball and Nature
+Anything!
+I love a good converstation.
+#
 📫 How to reach me: ...
-Email: 170tonyyang@gmail.com Twitter: tonydetails 😄 A joke: ... can always break the ice
+Email: 170tonyyang@gmail.com Twitter: tonydetails
+#
 ⚡ Fun fact: ...
-I have a french bulldog
+I have a french bulldog and love to nature.